ahmedmohamed520/Practice-git/README.md

-#Reamme file for git toturial
+# Readme file for git toturial

 this project is built step by step by me